Man smiles at mobile phone in a car

 What is a gas credit card?

-• Co-branded gas cards.
-Fuel companies offer branded gas cards that give cardholders discounts, rewards, or other perks at the company’s affiliated gas stations.
+Co-branded or station-affiliated gas credit cards are offered by fuel companies to give cardholders discounts, rewards, or other perks at the company’s brand-affiliated gas stations.
 Sometimes you can only use these co-branded gas cards at the company’s stations.
-Others work like regular credit cards and offer bonuses on non-gas purchases, but the reward redemptions are generally still tied to buying fuel from an affiliated station.
+Others work like regular credit cards and offer bonuses on non-gas purchases, but the reward redemptions may still be tied to buying fuel from an affiliated station.

 Co-branded gas cards may give you a discount when you use the card to pay for gas, such as X cents per gallon off.
 Or they may offer X cents per gallon in rewards, which you can apply toward a future purchase at the station.

-Rewards gas cards are generally tiered rewards cards with extra cash back or points per dollar you spend at gas stations.
-For example, you might earn 2% cash back when you buy gas up to a certain spend limit each quarter and 1% cash back on other purchases.
+Gas rewards cards are generally tiered rewards cards with extra cash back or points per dollar you spend at any gas station.
+For example, with the Discover it® Chrome Gas & Restaurant Credit Card, you earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, automatically.
+Plus earn unlimited 1% cash back on all other purchases.2

 How to compare gas credit cards